JuPfu/hub75_lvgl/README.md

 6. **Connect the Hardware**:
    - Make sure the HUB75 LED matrix is properly connected to the Raspberry Pi Pico.
-   - Attach the Rasberry Pi Pico USB cable to your computer
+   - Attach the Raspberry Pi Pico USB cable to your computer

 7. **Build and Upload**:
    - Compiling the project can be done without a Pico attached to the computer.